emfigo/absplit/README.md

 IMPORTANT: It is important that you pass a unique  indentifier to the experiment, so when the splitting occurs it's consistent (otherwise it would act like a random).
 This identifier could be an id, or whatever object you consider.

 ##Recommendations
 This gem was meant to be simple and more focused on the splitting itself, not on extra functionality.
 If you want to track your experiments, for example in a web page, you can use Google Analytics.
+Also if you want the value to be pesistent because you increment the percentage you can use http cookies.